jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/12-ShowPhotosOnMobileApp.md

 2. (PC) In Visual Studio, select **Debug** > **Start Debugging**
     - (Mac) In Visual Studio for Mac, select **Run** > **Start Debugging**

-3. On the Android device, if the **LoginPage** complete the login flow

-4. On the Android device, on the **MainPage**, tap the Camera icon
+3. On the Android device, on the **MainPage**, tap the Camera icon

-5. On the Android device, if prompted for permission, tap **Allow**
+4. On the Android device, if prompted for permission, tap **Allow**

-6. On the Android device, ensure the Camera appears
+5. On the Android device, ensure the Camera appears

-7. On the Android device, take a happy-looking selfie
+6. On the Android device, take a happy-looking selfie

-8. On the Android device, trigger a pull-to-refresh
+7. On the Android device, trigger a pull-to-refresh

-9. On the Android device, ensure the uploaded photo and its associated metadata appear
+8. On the Android device, ensure the uploaded photo and its associated metadata appear

     > **Note:** Repeat the pull-to-refresh a few times until the image appears, because the Azure Functions may take a few seconds to complete.
 If the image still doesn't appear after a minute, there likely is a bug.